rlehfeld/rpyc-ng/docs/docs/theory.rst

 code need not be aware of whether the object is local or not.

 .. note::
-   RPyC uses the term ``netref`` (network reference) for a proxy object
+   RPyC-NG uses the term ``netref`` (network reference) for a proxy object

 Most of the operations performed on object proxies are *synchronous*, meaning the party that issued the operation on the proxy waits for the operation to complete.
 However, sometimes you want *asynchronous* mode of operation, especially when invoking remote functions which might take a while to return their value.
 In this mode, you issue the operation and you will later be notified of its completion, without having to block until it arrives.
-RPyC supports both methods: proxy operations, are synchronous by default, but invocation of remote functions can be made asynchronous by wrapping the proxy with an asynchronous wrapper.
+RPyC-NG supports both methods: proxy operations, are synchronous by default, but invocation of remote functions can be made asynchronous by wrapping the proxy with an asynchronous wrapper.